glenntfung/glenntfung.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Welcome :wave:!
 I am Glenn Fung.
 I am an MA student in economics at The University of Chicago.
-I hold a B.S. with first-class honors in Applied Mathematics with Economics from The University of Birmingham and a B.Econ. in Economics from Jinan University.
-My research applies deep learning and statistical learning methods to address behavioral issues of consumers, financial markets, measurements, matching, etc. I am particularly interested in using edge-cutting methods in analyzing behavioral problems.
+I hold a B.S. with First-Class Honors in Applied Mathematics from The University of Birmingham and a B.Econ. in Economics from Jinan University.
+My research applies deep learning and statistical learning methods to address behavioral issues of consumers, financial markets, measurements, matching, etc. I am particularly interested in using edge-cutting methods (machine learning, optimization, causal inference, game thoery) in analyzing behavioral problems and in marketing applications.

 I am proficient in Mandarin Chinese, Cantonese, and English, while currently learning Spanish.
 My Chinese name in Cantonese is Fung Tsz Yui.
 I like movies, music, and sports.
 I also enjoy traveling and exploring good food:)